 As many of you may know or have remembered, this weekend brought one of the things I most look forward to in the year; the Appalachian Heritage Writers Symposium.
 I first started attending the symposium four years ago and quickly fell in love with it.
 The opportunities provided by this convention are almost endless.
 A large portion of the Appalachian Heritage Writers Guild are present every year.
 These individuals are all successful authors, many of whom have a good portion of publications under their belts.
 The symposium consists of two days worth of workshops where these authors are asked to present and teach about an element of the craft, a specific genre or something of the sort (publication, editing, etc…always something that will be helpful to other authors).
 Each year there is one, at least slightly more famous, author who is asked to be the keynote speaker.

 My personal experience with this symposium is that it is wonderful.
 Each year I have left the events feeling more confident in my work, my abilities and my future as a writer.
 In fact, some of you may remember that it was the symposium itself that led me to creating this very blog.
 How’s that for awesome?
 Anyway, this year’s experience was one that stood apart from my three previous ones for a number of reasons.
 Lately I have been a bit worried that my work isn’t quite up to par, that I haven’t accomplished anything, that I haven’t done anything positive or made anything of myself.
 I now realize that is because I haven’t done it all yet.
 My list of accomplishments (please forgive me here, I’m not trying to boast.
 I’m merely trying to show you all that accomplishments aren’t just huge goals or obstacles to overcome) is fairly large.
 As a student I was managing editor of a literary journal for two years and head news writer for a newspaper for one, because people had confidence in my writing.
 I have completed two of the three (or four) novels in my Maverip series.
-I have met the love of my life and gotten engaged.
+I have graduated college twice.
 The list goes on and on.